 Candidate journey mapping is the process of thinking through the experiences and touchpoints in a candidate’s typical hiring journey with your company and plotting them out visually.

 The candidate journey map then works as a visual reference point to use for content creation or for improving your candidate experience from an operational standpoint.

 Mapping out your target candidate’s journey and thinking through what their experience looks like can give you a better understanding of what questions, concerns or even barriers they may have throughout your organization’s hiring process – and how you might create content to address those needs and drive them to action.

-Here’s what a candidate journey map looks like (you can download our editable version of this tool along with a content planner template).
+Here’s what a candidate journey map looks like (you can download our Candidate Journey Map & Content Planner template for free).

 Pro tip: Before you build out a candidate journey map, it’s a good idea to spend a bit of time fleshing out who’s journey your tracking first by creating candidate personas.
 It’s worth doing this because the candidate journey will often look different for a software engineer vs. a sales professional, for instance, as different groups will have different pain points and activities associated with their candidate journey.